pocketpy/pocketpy/README.md

 python3 amalgamate.py
 ```

-It will generate `pocketpy.h` and `main.cpp` in `amalgamate/` directory.
+It will generate `pocketpy.h` and `main.cpp` in `amalgamated/` directory.
 You can use `main.cpp` to build a REPL console or use `pocketpy.h` only to embed it to your game engine.

 **If you want to do development:**

 ```bash
 g++ -o pocketpy src/main.cpp --std=c++17 -O1
 ```

+## Prebuilt Windows Binaries

+Go to https://github.com/blueloveTH/pocketpy/actions/workflows/main.yml to get an artifact.

 ## Reference